| | |

 | | | |

-| | In addition, small/local Christmas markets are held in several other areas of the city.
+| | In addition, smaller and local Christmas markets are held in other parts of the city:

-Small Christmas markets in the city centre:
+Small Christmas markets (city centre):

+• Republic Square (Náměstí Republiky).
 25th November 2024 to 24th December 2024.
 Opening hours are daily 10:00-20:00.

--Na Kampě Square (Na Kampě) by Charles Bridge in Lesser Town.
+• Na Kampě Square (Na Kampě) by Charles Bridge in Lesser Town.

-30th November 2024 to 6th January 2025.
+29th November 2024 to 01st January 2025.
 Opening hours are daily 10:00-20:00.

--Havel's Market (Havelské tržiště) in between Old Town Square and Wenceslas Square.
 The only permanent market in the city centre adopts a festive feel.

+From late November to early January.
 Opening hours are daily 06:00-18:30.

--Peace Square (Náměstí Míru) - 15 minutes walk from Wenceslas Square.
+• Peace Square (Náměstí Míru) - 15 minutes walk from Wenceslas Square.

 20th November 2024 to 24th December 2024.
 Opening hours are daily 10:00-20:00.

--Tyl Square (Tylovo náměstí) - 15 minutes walk from Wenceslas Square.
+• Tyl Square (Tylovo náměstí) - 15 minutes walk from Wenceslas Square.

 26th November 2024 to 24th December 2024.
-Opening hours are daily 10:00-20:00. | | | | What are the Prague Christmas Markets?
+Opening hours are daily 10:00-19:00. | | | | What are the Prague Christmas Markets?

 Christmas markets (Vánoční trhy) are a key ingredient of the festive magic in Czechia, and the Prague markets are the most impressive in the country.
 They light up the city, bringing locals and visitors together in a true 'winter wonderland' setting. | | Christmas Market stall | |